jpreecedev/developerhandbook/src/pages/how-to-add-passportjs-google-oauth-strategy/index.md

 Once this tutorial is finished, users will be able to login and register with your site using their existing Google account.
 Role-based authorisation will be covered in a subsequent post in this series.

 Let's get started.
-As we have many of the parts in place to make this work properly, you should find this post easier to implement in your project.
+Hopefully you will find that the Google OAuth strategy is easier to implement, compared to the JWT strategy.

 ## How to get credentials for Passport.js Google OAuth strategy